 What Happens to a Predeceased Beneficiary's Share of an Estate?

-The death of a beneficiary is one of the biggest problems that can occur when a last will and testament or a revocable living trust isn't regularly updated.
-When a beneficiary predeceases the testator—the person who left the will – or the trustmaker, what happens to the beneficiary's share of the estate or trust if he's no longer alive to receive it?
+The death of a beneficiary is one of the greatest problems that can occur when a last will and testament or a revocable living trust isn't regularly updated.
+When a beneficiary dies before the testator—the person who left the will—what happens to that person's share of the estate if he's no longer alive to receive it?

 When the Bequest "Lapses"

 So what happens to it?
-Because the share was never created, it typically remains in the estate to be divided among other beneficiaries.
-Bob's lapsed 20 percent would become part of what's called the estate's "residuary" – what's left after specific bequests are made.
+It typically remains in the estate to be divided among other beneficiaries.
+Bob's lapsed 20 percent would become part of what's called the estate's "residuary", what's left after all the other specific bequests are made.
 In most cases, the residuary of the estate will move to other surviving beneficiaries.

-For example, Bob may have been given 20 percent while Sally received 40 percent and Joe received 40 percent.
+For example, Bob might have been given 20 percent while Sally received 40 percent and Joe received 40 percent.
 Because Bob's 20 percent is absorbed back into the estate, effectively making it larger than it would have been if he had been able to accept his share, Sally and Joe's shares grow.
 They would now receive 50 percent each, both of them gaining half of Bob's unclaimed bequest.

-What if the will or trust says, "I give 20 percent of my estate to Bob if he survives me.
+What if the will says, "I give 20 percent of my estate to Bob if he survives me.
 If Bob doesn't survive me, I give 20 percent of my estate to Bob's then living descendants, per stirpes."

-Per stirpes is more legalese that translates to "by roots."
+Per stirpes translates to "by roots".
 In this case, the roots are Bob's children.
-If Bob isn't living but he is survived by two children, Sally and Walter, and if Bob has no deceased children, then Sally would inherit 10 percent of the estate and Walter would inherit 10 percent of the estate.
-They would each get a 50 percent share of Bob's share.
+If Bob isn't living but he is survived by two children, Sally and Walter, then Sally would inherit 10 percent of the estate and Walter would inherit the other 10 percent of Bob's share.
+They would each receive a 50 percent share of their father's inheritance.

 State Intestacy Laws

-The lion's share of the estate often goes to the surviving spouse with the decedent's children also getting a share.
-It's possible that no one else—not siblings, not the deceased's parents, and certainly not Bob's descendants—would receive anything if the deceased left a surviving spouse and children.
+The lion's share of the estate typically goes to the surviving spouse with the decedent's children also getting a share.
+It's possible that no one else—not siblings, not the deceased's parents, and certainly not Bob's descendants—would receive anything if the deceased left both a surviving spouse and children.

 The Bottom Line